 August 6th marks the beginning of new eras in many ways – from the entry into the age of atomic weapons with the bombing of Hiroshima, to the space age with a Soviet cosmonaut spending a day in space, to the internet age with the birth of the world wide web, as well as a new era for African-Americans thanks to the Voting Rights Act signed on this day.
-It was also the end of an era, as the Ramones played their last concert in
+It was also the end of an era, as the Ramones played their final concert at the Hollywood Palace in Los Angeles

 Enola Gay Drops Atomic Bomb on Hiroshima